openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/multi_class_classification.rst

 `FixMatch <https://arxiv.org/abs/2001.07685>`_ is a specific implementation of Semi-SL that has been shown to be effective in various applications.
 FixMatch introduces pseudo-labeling, which is the process of generating labels for the unlabeled data and treating them as if they were labeled data.
 Pseudo-labeling is based on the idea that the model's prediction for the unlabeled data is likely to be correct, which can improve the model's accuracy and reduce the need for labeled data.

-In FixMatch, the pseudo-labeling process is combined with a consistency loss that ensures that the predictions of the model are consistent across augmented versions of the same data.
+In Semi-SL, the pseudo-labeling process is combined with a consistency loss that ensures that the predictions of the model are consistent across augmented versions of the same data.
 This helps to reduce the impact of noisy or incorrect labels that may arise from the pseudo-labeling process.
-Additionally, FixMatch uses a combination of strong data augmentations and a specific optimizer called Sharpness-Aware Minimization (SAM) to further improve the accuracy of the model.
+Additionally, Our algorithm uses a combination of strong data augmentations and a specific optimizer called Sharpness-Aware Minimization (SAM) to further improve the accuracy of the model.

-Overall, Semi-SL and FixMatch are powerful techniques for improving the performance of machine learning models with limited labeled data.
+Overall, OTX Semi-SL are powerful techniques for improving the performance of machine learning models with limited labeled data.
 They can be particularly useful in domains where labeled data is expensive or difficult to obtain, and can help to reduce the time and cost associated with collecting labeled data.

 .. _mcl_cls_semi_supervised_pipeline:

-- ``Pseudo-labeling and FixMatch``: A specific implementation of Semi-SL that combines the use of pseudo-labeling with a consistency loss, strong data augmentations, and a specific optimizer called Sharpness-Aware Minimization (SAM) to improve the performance of the model.
+- ``Pseudo-labeling (FixMatch)``: A specific implementation of Semi-SL that combines the use of pseudo-labeling with a consistency loss, strong data augmentations, and a specific optimizer called Sharpness-Aware Minimization (SAM) to improve the performance of the model.

 - ``Adaptable Threshold``: A novel addition to our solution that calculates a class-wise threshold for pseudo-labeling, which can solve the issue of imbalanced data and produce high-quality pseudo-labels that improve the overall score.